carmandomx/pagination/README.md

-# Requirements
+# PokeDex with React!!!

-When the app loads or refreshes the first 9 Pokemons must show (done)

-Each Pokemon Card, must containt the following information(done):
+Welcome to this project, this is an app made entirely in React and gets its resources from the PokeApi.
+It shows 9 pokemons in the same page with the next information:

-    Order (done)
+ - Order
-    Name (done)
+ - Name
-    Height (done)
+ - Height
-    Weight (done)
-    Generation when it was introduced (done)
+ - Generation when it was introduced
-    Types (done)
+ - Types
-    Default Sprite (done)

-The Types of the Pokemon must show a different background color based on it, you can take inspiration from images of the game. **(done)**
+ - Image

-The app needs an Input element that acts as a search bar that can take numbers or strings and the Grid of Pokemons needs to change to reflect the results**(done).**
+The app has an Input element that acts as a search bar that can take numbers or strings and the Grid of Pokemons needs to change to reflect the results.

-The app needs a dropdown element with all the types of pokemons as options and whenever a type is selected the Grid of Pokemons needs to change to reflect the results **(done).**
+The app implements a dropdown element with all the types of pokemons as options and whenever a type is selected the Grid of Pokemons needs to change to reflect the results.

-The Grid of Pokemons must include a Pagination component that will allow the user to sort throught all the possible results, the page size must be always 9. **(done).**
+The Grid of Pokemons includes a Pagination component that will allow the user to sort throught all the possible results, the page size must be always 9.

-Challenge: Create a toggle that will cycle through the default sprite and shiny sprite if available.

-Deliverable:
+The page is responsive.
+While it shows a grid of 3x3 in the desktop version,  mobile version only will show a single column

+**Live Demo:**
-Create a PR to the base repo and paste the link [here](https://braulio95.github.io/pagination/)
+You are able to watch the live demo of the project here [here](https://braulio95.github.io/pagination/)